Juhi Chawla: Setback (1998–1999)

-2000s: Professional expansion
+Resurgence and professional expansion (2000–2009)

 In 2000, alongside Shah Rukh Khan and Aziz Mirza, she opened a production company called Dreamz Unlimited.
 The romantic comedy Phir Bhi Dil Hai Hindustani was the company's first production starring Chawla and Khan.
 Upon release, the film underperformed at the box office, though over the years it has been appreciated for its bold theme on media wars.
 Chawla's performance as the journalist Ria Banarjee received appreciation from the critics.
 Rediff critic Swapna Mitter wrote, "This is probably one of Juhi's best performances.
 She has never looked better... and once again, like Hum Hain Rahi Pyar Ke, she shows a flair for comedy."
 Her other release of the year was Rakesh Roshan's delayed Karobaar: The Business of Love, which was in the making for over five years and failed upon release.
 She played a small role in Gang.

 In 2001, she appeared in the action comedy One 2 Ka 4 with Shah Rukh Khan, in their seventh collaboration and with Jackie Shroff, the film was a flop at the box office.
 Chawla played three roles in the film; a haryanvi maid, a bar dancer and an undercover cop.
 While the film was noticed for its serious content, her comedic performance won acclaim from several critics.
 Vinayak Chakravorty wrote, "But the winner here is Juhi — that vintage comic flair of Hum Hain Raahi Pyaar Ke almost comes back from the dead."
 Similarly, Nikhat Kazmi of The Times of India "The only saving grace in this sea of confusion is Juhi.
 As a fast talking Haryanvi loudmouth who has the hots for her 'Ricky Martin' (Shahrukh), she is an absolute delight."
 The Hindu agreed with this observation, further noting her "unfailing sense of humour" and timing, which "few can match".
 Another release of the year was the comedy Aamdani Atthani Kharcha Rupaiyaa opposite Govinda.
 Around the same time, she signed a Kannada film Adhishesha, in which she was to star opposite her Premaloka co–star V. Ravichandran.
-But due to uncanny reasons, the film was later shelved.